 - Add in the broth and bring it up to a low boil.
 Then, add in the shrimp and tofu and cook it for 2-3 minutes.

 - Turn off the heat, add in the raw egg and let it sit for 1 minute.

 - Toppings and Serve - At this point, the stew is done!
 Just add in the toppings and serve right away with side dishes or rice!

-Here are a few ideas you can use to top this stew but the sky's the limit!
+Here are a few ideas you can use to top this tofu stew but honestly, the sky's the limit!